william-sy/OpenShelf/README.md

 - 📱 **Barcode Scanner** - Use your device camera or upload barcode photos for quick ISBN lookup
 - 🎬 **TMDB Integration** - Automatic movie and TV show metadata lookup for video media
 - 🎵 **Jellyfin Integration** - Connect to your Jellyfin media server to link and play media directly
+- ❤️ **Wishlist** - Track items you want to acquire with dedicated wishlist management
+- 📊 **Statistics & Insights** - Visual analytics with charts showing collection trends, top creators, and more
+- 💾 **Import/Export** - Backup and restore your collection data in CSV or JSON format
+- 🔍 **Advanced Search & Filters** - Multi-parameter filtering including tags, ratings, dates, and more
 - 🎨 **Modern UI** - Clean, responsive interface built with React and Tailwind CSS
 - 🌙 **Dark Mode** - Full dark mode support with persistent theme preference
 - 👥 **User Management** - Multi-user support with authentication and display names